Table of Contents

 hence query explain <literal> <file> [--json]

-Show the full proof tree for a given conclusion.
+Show the derivation tree for a given conclusion.
 Explains step-by-step why the reasoner considers a literal to be true, tracing back through each rule and supporting fact.
-Proof nodes are annotated with provability markers: +D means definitely provable (strict proof), +d means defeasibly provable (could be defeated by a stronger rule), and -D / -d indicate unprovability.
+Output includes the contributing sources (which agents asserted the relevant facts) and a derivation tree showing which rule fired and which premises it depended on.

 Synopsis